-Sometimes folk ask which henna should they buy?
-The honest answer – it doesn’t matter which one you buy off this page !
-Henna is henna as long as it’s 100% lawsonia inermis with nothing added to it.
-The end colour result will generally be pretty much the same whichever one you use (herbal henna mix on grey is the exception – only use herbal henna mix on grey if you have less than 20% grey otherwise it’s just as much an option for you as any other henna on this page).
-Which one you opt for in the long term is very much a matter of personal preference or in some cases, just sticking with whatever works best first for you first time round.
-The determining factors for some people in deciding which long term henna to opt for are mainly : powder consistency, ease of application, and earth source and environment.
-If you’re new to henna, I recommend you start with Pure Pakeezah ( which is in our boxed Renaissance Henna Multi Hair Colour Kit).
-Then if you choose, experiment, with the others and compare the experience.
-For the avoidance of doubt, Pakeezah is not “certified organic” but it’s as pure henna as you’ll get from a non certified source.
-And there are non certified sources that meet the standards in all respects but, for various reasons, often financial, they cannot afford to get certification.
-I generally prefer henna hair newbies to start with non organic, non “body art”, straight pure henna, with nothing added except water……that way you can get a real feel for what it is, how it works, and how it compares with organic, or body art, or whatever, later on.
-The point is : if you don’t have a straight yard stick to start with, you won’t be able to properly measure and compare experiences and results later on.
-If you’re going to be drawing conclusions, at least start at the humble roots of henna, the raw data at it were, and then progress from there.
+Which indigo you opt for in the long term is very much a matter of personal preference.
+Go with whichever one works best first for you.
+The determining factors for some people in deciding which long term indigo to opt for are : powder consistency, ease of application, and earth source and environment.
+If you’re new to indigo, we recommend you start with our Pure Pakeezah Indigo (it’s the one in our boxed Renaissance Henna Herbal Hair Colour Kit).
+Then try our organic indigo and compare the hair colour results and experience.
+Pakeezah is not “certified organic” but it’s as pure indigo as you’ll get from a non certified source.
+There are non certified sources that meet the standards but, mainly for financial reasons, these sources cannot get certification.
+We generally prefer that beginners start their indigo journey with non organic, pure indigo, with nothing added to it except water.
+This way you can get a real feel for what it is, how it works, and how it compares with another indigo.
+If you don’t have a straight yard stick to start with, you won’t be able to properly measure and compare your experiences and results later on.